aleksplast/HashTable/README.md

 In this project hashtable is a table of linked lists and a hash functions attached to it.
 We will use text of immortal Hamlet by William Shakespeare for filling the hashtable.
 For each word we will first count hash of it, then put it to corresponding list.

-We will test 7 different hash functions in the first part, then the best one we will optimize in the second part.
+We will test 7 different hash functions in the first part and the best one we will optimize in the second part.

 # Chapter I: different hash functions

-Let's take a look at different hash functions, for each one we will look at the amount of collisions in each list.
+Let's take a take a look at different hash functions, for each one we will look at the amount of collisions in each list.

-### Function, that always returns 1
+### Hash, that always returns 1

 ~~~C++
 unsigned int HashReturn1(const char* input)